Exploring Inclusionary Zoning to Support Affordable Housing

 All traffic arteries should be zoned multi-use midrise to encourage commercial on the bottom and residential up top.

-Cory almost 3 years ago
+Cory over 3 years ago

 I am aging and walking is a big concern for the aged and disabled persons.
 How are you going to address these issues for the affordable housing and for the transportation hub?
 I also need to be with people that are in the senior age group for housing I would think that it should be subdivided as well.
 How are you doing the planning for these issues for the community?
 I am on a waiting list for housing and need it ASAP.
 I can not continue to do stairs and pay high rent that leaves me with $200 a month for food and expenses?
 How are you getting thru the housing lists for people like myself age 55 plus who are physically impaired etc?

-jacquelinepope18 about 3 years ago
+jacquelinepope18 over 3 years ago

 Most of the condos in the core are owned by investors who rent them for a profit.
 This is the problem.
 There are all kinds of affordable condos however the developers and agents sell them to investor keeping first time buyers out.

-cpursel about 3 years ago
+cpursel over 3 years ago

 This will cost everyone.
 Don't do it

-ward over 3 years ago
+ward almost 4 years ago

 Less density and modern integrated architecture will make this more acceptable.

-duct tape over 3 years ago
+duct tape about 4 years ago

-Page last updated: 19 Mar 2024, 10:10 AM
+Page last updated: 22 Nov 2024, 01:46 PM